 Post-Ceremony Portraits: The church typically allows for 30 minutes of formal photos inside the Nave after the ceremony ends.
 This is the perfect time to get those classic family shots at the altar.

-The Best Photo Locations at Church of the Redeemer
+What Are the Best Photo Spots at Church of the Redeemer?

 Receptions at the Parish Hall